 Histamine toxicity: Some natural substances (for example, histamine) in foods can cause reactions resembling allergy.
 Histamine can reach high levels in cheese, some wines, and certain fish, particularly tuna and mackerel.
 In fish, the histamine is believed to stem from bacterial contamination, especially in fish that has not been refrigerated properly.
 Remember that mast cells release histamine in an allergic reaction.
 If a person eats a food that contains a high level of histamine, therefore, he may develop histamine toxicity, a response that strongly resembles an allergic reaction to food.
-Histamine toxicity has been referred to as pseudoallergic fish poisoning and accounts for over one-third of seafood-related food-borne illnesses, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Histamine toxicity has been referred to as pseudoallergic fish poisoning and accounts for over one-third of seafood-related food-borne illnesses, according to research from the U.S. Centers for Disease Control and Prevention (CDC).

 Food additives: Another type of food intolerance is an adverse reaction to certain compounds that are added to food to enhance taste, provide color, or protect against the growth of microorganisms.
 Consumption of large amounts of these additives can produce symptoms that mimic the entire range of allergic symptoms.
 (Although some doctors attribute hyperactivity in children to food additives, the evidence is not compelling, and the cause of this behavioral disorder remains uncertain.)

 The compounds most frequently tied to adverse reactions that can be confused with food allergy are yellow dye number 5, monosodium glutamate (MSG), and sulfites.
 Yellow dye number 5 can cause hives, although rarely.
 MSG enhances flavor, but when consumed in large amounts, can cause flushing, sensations of warmth, lightheadedness, headache, facial pressure, chest pain, and feelings of detachment.
 These symptoms occur soon after eating large amounts of food containing added MSG and are temporary.